DMOJ/docs/docs/site/mathoid.md

-# LaTeX math with Wikimedia Mathoid
+# Rendering LaTeX math in problem statements

 The DMOJ platform is capable of rendering LaTeX math for constraints and formulas that may appear in problem statements.
 For example, [this problem](https://dmoj.ca/problem/fibonacci) makes extensive use of this functionality to present crisp math rendering in browsers.

 The DMOJ makes use of the [Wikimedia Mathoid](https://github.com/wikimedia/mathoid) project to render math.